userarpit/automation-scripts/README.md

 Project: **Automated Web Scraper & Report Generator** (scrap_data_generate_report.py)

 Developed a Python automation pipeline that scrapes multi-page book catalog data (title, price, rating, stock) from Books to Scrape.
 The data is cleaned and exported into Excel, then automatically emailed as a daily report to stakeholders.
 The project demonstrates practical skills in web scraping, data transformation, Excel automation, and email integration — applicable to e-commerce, product monitoring, and job listing platforms.

+Project: **Git Automation with PyAutoGUI & OCR**

+This project automates Git operations using PyAutoGUI for keyboard/mouse control and Pytesseract for OCR-based screen reading.
+It opens a terminal, checks repository status, and automatically runs git add, git commit, and git push when changes are detected.
+The script smartly waits until push completion by reading terminal output with OCR before showing success messages.